MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/hyper-converged-solution-using-storage-spaces-direct.md

     Values should show **True** for RDMA Capable for the RDMA enabled interfaces.
 The following is an example where you show true for the adapters **vEthernet (SMB\_1)** and **vEthernet (SMB\_2)**.

-### Configure Storage Spaces Direct
+## Step 3: Configure Storage Spaces Direct

 Configuring Storage Spaces Direct in Windows Server 2016 includes the following steps:

--   *Step 1.
-Run cluster validation tool*
+-   *Step 3.1: Run cluster validation tool*

--   *Step 2.
-Create a cluster*
+-   *Step 3.2: Create a cluster*

--   *Step 3.
-Configure a Cluster Witness*
+-   *Step 3.3: Configure a Cluster Witness*

--   *Step 4.
-Clean disks used for Storage Spaces Direct*
+-   *Step 3.4: Clean disks used for Storage Spaces Direct*

--   *Step 5.
-Enable Storage Spaces Direct*
+-   *Step 3.5: Enable Storage Spaces Direct*

--   *Step 6.
-Create virtual disks*
+-   *Step 3.6: Create virtual disks*

--   *Step 7.
-Create or deploy virtual machines*
+-   *Step 3.7: Create or deploy virtual machines*

 The following steps are done on a management system that is the same version as the servers being configured.
 The following steps should NOT be done using a PSSession, but run in a Windows PowerShell session that was opened as administrator on the management system.

-#### Step 1.
-Run the cluster validation tool
+### Step 3.1: Run the cluster validation tool

 In this step, you will run the cluster validation tool to ensure that the server nodes are configured correctly to create a cluster using Storage Spaces Direct.
 When cluster validation (Test-Cluster) is run before the cluster is created, it runs the tests that verify that the configuration appears suitable to successfully function as a failover cluster.
 The example directly below uses the “-Include” parameter, and then the specific categories of tests are specified.
 This ensures that the Storage Spaces Direct specific tests are included in the validation.